Pinterest tag How to Put In a Tampon for the First Time | Rael

 What Size Tampon Should I Use?

 Tampons come in different sizes, and choosing the right one is key to both comfort and effectiveness.
-If you’re new to tampons, start with a light or regular absorbency.
+If you’re new, start with light or regular tampons.
 You’ll know you’ve chosen the correct size if the tampon lasts around four to six hours without leaks, and it’s easy to remove.

 Final Thoughts: You’ve Got This!